PaddlePaddle/PaddleOCR/docs/ppocr/quick_start.en.md

 # PaddleOCR Quick Start

 **Note:** This tutorial mainly introduces the usage of PP-OCR series models, please refer to [PP-Structure Quick Start](../ppstructure/overview.en.md) for the quick use of document analysis related functions.
+In addition, the All-in-One development tool PaddleX relies on the advanced technology of PaddleOCR to support low-code full-process development capabilities in the OCR field, significantly reducing development time and complexity.
+It also integrates the 17 models involved in text image intelligent analysis, OCR, layout parsing, table recognition, formula recognition, and seal text recognition into 6 pipelines, which can be invoked with a simple Python API.
+For more details, please see [Low-Code Full-Process Development](https://paddlepaddle.github.io/PaddleOCR/latest/en/paddlex/quick_start.html).

 ## 1. Installation